 Luke has removed thousands of wisdom teeth in his career and is involved in the use of CBCT and coronectomies as well as intra socket resorbable antibiotics to minimise complication rates.

-Mr Luke Cascarini is doubly qualified in medicine and dentistry and has considerable experience in dental techniques.
+Mr Luke Cascarini is doubly qualified in medicine and dentistry and has considerable experience in oral and maxillofacial techniques.
 One common problem that requires surgical expertise are impacted wisdom teeth.

 Wisdom teeth can cause problems if they become impacted when they start to emerge through the gums.
 If this leads to inflammation, pain and infection, it is likely that you will need to have the wisdom tooth removed.